 There never seems to be enough time for project cleaning.
 Create more time for other tasks by expediting your strip-and-wax process with a large, ergonomic wet/dry vacuum.
 The ProGuard 15/20 has an elbow-height push handle and large wheels for easy maneuvering.
 When the wheels are in the center configuration, it swivels on the spot with minimal effort, rather than taking a wide turn.
 This allows you to quickly vacuum sludge in tight rows without having to backtrack for missed spots.

 Regular carpet cleaning is another crucial project that, too often, is postponed or reduced in frequency due to the inconvenience of having areas out-of-service for drying.
 An air mover placed every 200 feet can significantly reduce drying time, ideally allowing for more frequent cleanings and improved carpet appearance and longevity.
-A model like the ProBlitz XP AirMover has low amp draw, allowing for several units to run on a single circuit to dry long hallways or a large areas.
+A model like the ProBlitz XP AirMover has low amp draw and daisy-chain capabilities, allowing for several units to run on a single circuit to dry long hallways or a large areas.

 Once you have an air mover in your arsenal, new uses for it will keep appearing.
 Good air circulation helps control moisture and reduce stuffiness, so consider running an air mover in athletic facilities or during highly attended events when the air starts feeling less-than-fresh.